luizfboss/Automated-Email-Sending/README.md

 # AutomaticEmailSender
- This is an automatic Email Sender for Gmail using Pyautogui and Pyperclip in Python
+ This is an automatic Email Sender for Gmail using Pyautogui and Pyperclip in Python.
+Developed to make Email Sending much faster and easier.